BenjaminGabet/pyleecan-doc/test.contribution.rst

 How to mark a test
 ``````````````````
 Pytest enables to set metadata on the test functions with markers.
 This feature enables to easily exclude or include some tests from the test execution.
+Markers also give us a better assess which parts of the code are covered, and avoid redundant testing.
 Here is the list of some of the current markers used in PYLEECAN:

-- validation : validation test, executes a workflow to check the results validity
+* Machine Markers :
+    - IPMSM : IPMSM machine
+    - SCIM : SCIM machine
+    - SPMSM : SPMSM machine
+    - ...
+* Model Markers :
-- long : test that last more than 30 seconds
+    - EEC_PMSM : test using EEC_PMSM
-- FEMM : test using FEMM
+    - EEC_SCIM : test using EEC_SCIM
-- GMSH : test using GMSH
+    - MagFEMM : test using MagFEMM
+    - ...
+* Feature Markers :
-- DEAP : test using DEAP
+    - VarLoadCurrent : test using VarLoadCurrent
+    - SingleOP : test on a single operating point
+    - periodicity : test that uses periodicity
+    - ...
+* Duration Markers :
+    - long_5s : test that last more than 5 seconds
+    - long_1m : test that last more than 1 minute
+    - long_10m : test that last more than 10 minutes

 The complete list is available in the file pyleecan/pytest.ini